FeatureCloud/app-template/engine/README.md

 ### Shared memory for states: `app.internal`
 Different states can be defined and registered to the app, and they may need to pass data to each other.
-To support a shared memory between different states, `App` class has `internal` attribute which is a dictionary that can be accessible through `self.app.iternal` in each state.
+To support a shared memory between different states, `App` class has `internal` attribute, which is a dictionary that can be accessed through `self.app.iternal` in each state.

 ### Registration methods
-To flexibly incorporate different states into the app, FeatureCloud app includes different methods that not only provides the ability but also work as part of the [verification mechanism](#verification-mechanism).
+The FeatureCloud app includes various methods that not only provides the ability to flexibly incorporate different states into the app but also work as part of the [verification mechanism](#verification-mechanism).

 #### Registering all transitions: `app.register()`
-Once all the states are registered and the app is ready to run, `app.register()` should be called to register all the transitions.
+Once all the states are registered and ready to run, `app.register()` should be called to register all the transitions.
 This is one part of [Verification mechanism](#verification-mechanism).

 #### Registering a state: `_register_state(self, name, state, participant, coordinator, **kwargs)`
-Once the state is submitted by calling [app_state](#registering-states-to-the-app-app_state), `_register_state` will be automatically called to instantiate the state class and assigning the roles and name.
-Generally, developers should extend `AppState` and implement abstract classes; the defined state may have some arguments that can be passed to using `**kwargs`.
+Once the state is submitted by calling [app_state](#registering-states-to-the-app-app_state), `_register_state` will be automatically called to instantiate the state class and assign the roles and name.
+Generally, developers should extend `AppState` and implement abstract classes; the defined state may have arguments that can be passed to using `**kwargs`.
 + name: name of the state(which will be used in logging and creating transitions)
 + state: AppState class or any extensions of it.
-+ participant: boolean flag that indicates whether participants are allowed to enter the state or not.
++ participant: a boolean flag that indicates whether participants are allowed to enter the state or not.
-+ coordinator: boolean flag that indicates whether the coordinator are allowed to enter the state or not.
++ coordinator: a boolean flag that indicates whether the coordinator is allowed to enter the state or not.

 #### Registering a transition: `register_transition(self, name, source, target, participant, coordinator)`
-It has similar application as `_register_state` except it registers states.
-It receives names of source and target states, and register it.
+It has a similar application as `_register_state` except it registers states.
+It receives the names of source and target states and registers a transition between them.
 Meanwhile, it checks the logic and raises `RuntimeError` if apps try to register a transitions with contradicting roles.

 ### Execution methods
-During the run, app instance need to transition between different states, execute them and provide logs.
+During the run, app instances need to transition between different states, execute them and provide logs.

 #### Transition to another state: `transition(self, name)`
-Transits the app workflow to the unique next state based on current states, the role FeatureCloud client, and requirements of registered transitions for current state.
-For transition to a specific state, this method needs the name of target state and consider the current state as source state.
+Transits the app workflow to the next state based on current states, the role FeatureCloud client, and requirements of registered transitions for the current state.
+For transition to a specific state, this method needs the target state's name and considers the current state as the source state.

 #### Executing state's computation: `run`
-It is the main method in `App` class that runs the workflow, while logs the current state when executes it, and transits to the next desired state.
+The main method in `App` class runs the workflow while logging the current state execution and transits to the next desired state.
 Meanwhile, once the app transits to the finish state, the workflow will be terminated.